Liubov-Leskova/autobooking/README.md

 Go to http://localhost:3000/ or click link in console

-(Maybe I create parse link wrong, but don't depend on parametrs I always get the same response)
+(Maybe I have creates parse link wrong, but don't depend on parametrs I always get the same response)